 2. Collect and attach supporting evidence

-Submit all applications to the school principal.
-The school principal will make sure your form is sent to the right place.
+Submit the application and all evidence to the principal.
+The principal will make sure your form is sent to the right place for approval.

 Students must keep attending school until the exemption has been approved.

-If your request is approved, you'll be notified and an exemption certificate will be issued for exemptions longer than one month.
+If your request is approved, you'll be notified.
+An exemption certificate will be issued for exemptions longer than one month.

 Conditional and part-time exemptions

-Approval for part-time exemption is only given under exceptional circumstances and generally requires:
+Approval for part-time exemption from school is only given under exceptional circumstances and requires:

 - negotiation with the education department

-- case-planning for student programs that would require the student to attend for part of the day or week
+- case planning for student programs that require the student to attend for part of the day or week

 Students aged 15 and 16 who are taking up full-time employment can apply for a permanent exemption from school.
 To qualify: